 Our recipe for a solid company culture

-Everybody—from interns to senior profiles and clients—seems to agree on at least one element when talking about the things that make Plant a Flag special: our company culture.
-It certainly is something I have never experienced in any way like this at any other organization, or in a professional context as a whole.
+Everybody—from interns to seasoned experts to clients—seems to agree on at least one element when talking about the things that make Plant a Flag special: our company culture.
+It's certainly like nothing I have experienced at other organizations, or in a professional context as a whole.

-A lot has to do with the fact that we believe a great organizational culture and great team performance go hand in hand, and that we have developed a dedicated focus on why and how we do the things we do.
+This is due to our belief that a great organizational culture and great team performance go hand in hand, and the fact that we've developed a dedicated focus on why and how we do the things we do.

 A value-driven culture

 From the day I joined Plant a Flag, it was obvious that company culture was a goal in and of itself.
-I do have to admit that in those early days our ‘culture’ was nothing more than a couple of shared ideas that were supported by our small team of four people.
-But the four of us agreed that these conceptual ideas were as important to Plant a Flag as KPIs like revenue and rentability.
+I do have to admit that in those early days our ‘culture’ was nothing more than a few of shared ideas that were supported by our small team of four people.
+Nevertheless, the four of us agreed that these conceptual ideas were as important to Plant a Flag as KPIs like revenue and profitability.
 Over time these ideas transformed into the following values:

 Think global, act local

 The world changes at a rapid pace, but we keep track of things.
-We look out for international marketing trends and translate these into successful strategies and formulas for your local organization.
+We look out for international marketing trends and translate these into successful strategies and techniques for your local organization.

 Long term planning

 We love long-term relationships.
-Our strategy guides always think ahead.
-And are eager to walk those extra altimeters for you.
+Our strategic advisers always think ahead and are eager to walk those extra miles for you.
 Expect transparency right up to the top.

 Sharing is caring